 As it is difficult to completely eradicate foxes from an area, control will be aimed at reducing current numbers to a level at which their impact on native animals is lessened.
 This will be done by the sustained use of poisoned baits, which will be distributed in the landscape in a way that will maximise the impact on fox numbers.
 The strategy includes assessing the success of the fox control program at keeping fox numbers low and reducing the impact of predation on key native animals.
 Cameras will be deployed to determine the proportion of area that is being occupied by foxes, and to track changes over several years.
 The rate of predation on artificial turtle nests will also be measured before and after fox control starts to see whether the control is being effective.

 For more information contact: firstname.lastname@example.org

-The following report details the design of the strategy:
+The following journal article and report details the design and some results of the strategy:

 - Robley, A., Howard, K., Lindeman, M., Cameron, R., Jardine, A. and Hiscock, D. (2016) The effectiveness of short-term fox control in protecting a seasonally vulnerable species, the Eastern Long-necked Turtle (Chelondina longicollis).
 Ecological Management & Restoration 17(1): 63-69

 - Robley, A. (2014) Hattah-Kulkyne Lakes Ramsar Protection Project: predator control and monitoring program.
 (PDF, 1.4 MB) ARI Technical Report 258.
 Department of Environment, Land, Water and Planning, Heidelberg, Victoria